MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/search-for-objects.md

 Endpoint: [GET /api/searches/results](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Browsing/doQuickSearch)

 This endpoint allows the caller to perform a quick search for specific objects.
-In this example, you search in the "MicroStrategy Tutorial" project for reports that include "Customer" in the title and then return all results without pagination.
+In this example, you search in the "Strategy Tutorial" project for reports that include "Customer" in the title and then return all results without pagination.
 You use two different types of parameters—header and query.

 - You identify the project by passing the project ID in the request header.
 - You set the following values using query parameters in the request: